TheDimin/ue5-style-guide/README.md

 <a name="3.1"></a>
 <a name="bp-compiling"></a>
 ### 3.1 Compiling

-All blueprints should compile with zero warnings and zero errors.
-You should fix blueprint warnings and errors immediately as they can quickly cascade into very scary unexpected behavior.
+* Blueprints should compile with zero warning and zero errors.

-Do *not* submit broken blueprints to source control.
-If you must store them on source control, shelve them instead.

-Broken blueprints can cause problems that manifest in other ways, such as broken references, unexpected behavior, cooking failures, and frequent unneeded recompilation.
-A broken blueprint has the power to break your entire game.
+ ** Fix them immediately

+## DO NOT STORE BROKEN BLUEPRINTS IN SOURCE CONTROL
+  * Shelve them instead.

 <a name="3.2"></a>
 <a name="bp-vars"></a>